Collaborationist Chinese Army: Organization

 However, this structure was rarely followed and there was a disparity in the sizes of different units.
 For example, some units referred to as "armies" had a strength of a few thousand men while others that were called "divisions" had more than 6,000.
 Only the elite Guards divisions in Nanjing actually followed the standard structure.
 In order to improve organization, a central wireless station was built in Nanjing and smaller relay posts throughout occupied China were also established to improve communications between the general staff and outlying units.
 By January 1943 it was reported that the units in and around Nanjing were organized into a "Metropolitan Defense Army" of some 30,000 men, consisting of the three Guards divisions.
-Reports from October 1943 claimed that the strength of the Peacebuilding National Army in south and central China was 42 divisions, 5 independent brigades, and 15 independent regiments.
-Information regarding the Peacebuilding National Army is incomplete and creating a full picture of the Wang Jingwei regime's order of battle is impossible.
+Reports from October 1943 claimed that the strength of the Nanjing Army in south and central China was 42 divisions, 5 independent brigades, and 15 independent regiments.
+Information regarding the Nanjing Army is incomplete and creating a full picture of the Wang Jingwei regime's order of battle is impossible.
 There were different estimates for their total troop numbers, ranging from 300,000 to as much as 683,000.

-In effect, most military forces in north China that were part of the Peacebuilding National Army were really under the authority of the semi-autonomous North China Political Council, led by former Provisional Government leader Wang Kemin.
+In effect, most military forces in north China that were part of the Nanjing Army were really under the authority of the semi-autonomous North China Political Council, led by former Provisional Government leader Wang Kemin.
 In 1940, it was reported that the total strength of the units in North China was 22 regiments, along with 8 independent and training regiments.
 As a result of a recruitment drive in November 1940, the North China Political Council's army increased from 26,000 to 41,000 men.
-The number of puppet police in the region was about 135,000 and local militia numbered about 200,000.
+The number of collaborationist police in the region was about 135,000 and local militia numbered about 200,000.
 Following a reform in 1942, the army increased to 30 regiments.
 The regimental structure of the North China Council forces was as follows: